Counter Example

 What it demonstrates

-This ~80 line example shows the core pattern:
+This ~120 line example shows the core pattern without any extensions:

 - State - A struct holding what the app knows